-I had been looking forward to Extinction Beckons, the first major survey of Nelson’s work, which opened at the Hayward Gallery in London last week.
+I had been looking forward to Extinction Beckons, the first major survey of Nelson’s work, which has opened at London’s Hayward Gallery.
 Rather than filling the Hayward with a long walk through his back catalogue, the show is a relatively small number of large-scale, impressive installations.
 Each can take years to develop – and weeks to install.
 Some continue trains of thought over decades, like The Amnesiacs, his imaginary biker gang, which formed in 1996 and continues to leave traces.
-There are only a couple of one-off sculptures: a sleeping bag filled with cement and rubble, and a bench of the artist’s tools and rusty old nails of ambiguous provenance.
+There are only a couple of one-off sculptures: a sleeping bag filled with cement and rubble, and a bench of the artist’s tools and rusty old nails.

 The biggest piece is his labyrinth of abandoned rooms, The Deliverance and The Patience, first exhibited at the 2001 Venice Biennale.
-It’s immersive in the old fashioned way, in that it doesn’t rely on projections or interactive AI, but on constructed environments made to appear unmade; lots of smashed walls and clawed, chipped plaster, as if he finished it off with a sledgehammer.
+It’s immersive in the old fashioned way, not relying on projections or screens, but on constructed environments made to appear unmade; smashed walls and clawed, chipped plaster.
 Visitors are free to open the weathered doors to explore its dingy corridors and rooms.
 Every route, every sequence of spaces, tells a slightly a different story based on the tale of two eighteenth century galleons.

 The most obvious encounter with this narrative is in the Captain’s Bar, a narrow blue room with an ashtray, models of the eponymous ships and a rifle for a door handle.
-The detail in the props, from tarot cards to animal skulls, brings to mind Punchdrunk theatre, which Nelson’s work predates, though his experiences inspire a similarly devoted following.
-Other spaces include an agency advertising cheap flights to Nairobi and Lagos, a room with floorboard benches littered with scraps of rags, and a staircase, from which you can glimpse the roof below the gallery ceiling, and its clutter of planks, cables, a dusty old television, bar stool and chicken wire.
+The detail in the props, from tarot cards to animal skulls, brings to mind Punchdrunk shows, which probably annoys Nelson – his work predates the theatre, though his experiences inspire a similarly devoted following.
+Further spaces to encounter include a travel agency advertising cheap flights to Nairobi and Lagos, a room with floorboard benches littered with scraps of rags, and a staircase, from which you can glimpse the roof below the gallery ceiling, and its clutter of planks, cables, a dusty old television, bar stool and chicken wire.

 Triple Bluff Canyon (The Woodshed), 2004, the spectacle of a shed ‘drowned in a desert’, occupies the entirety of one of the upstairs galleries.
 Visitors walk through a tunnel into the dune to enter a darkroom in the timber hut.
 Looking out at the sand through its broken frame, it could be a scene from Tarkovsky’s similarly post-apocalyptic, Stalker.
 The gallery attendant explains that the photographs hanging on the line show the work being installed.
 This is one of the few hints of the artist’s presence; there’s an absence of people in the work, unless you count disembodied concrete heads in a framework of rebar.